 Why are Dental Implants so Successful?

-Here at David R. Moyer Cosmetic & Family Dentistry, we understand how hard it can be to deal with tooth loss, which is why we offer so many great tooth replacement options.
+Here at David R. Moyer, DDS, we understand how hard it can be to deal with tooth loss, which is why we offer so many great tooth replacement options.
 When one of our patients approaches us with the question of, "What's the best way to replace my missing teeth?" we always answer, "Dental implants!"

 Dental implants offer restored form and function, meaning they can fully replace your natural teeth - they even look the same!
 We are often asked how successful dental implants are, and to that question, there is a straightforward answer that comes with a wide variety of dependent factors.